run-as-root/magento2-message-queue-retry/README.md

 Two steps are necessary to configure the retry for a queue:
 1. Configure the dead letter exchange
-1. Enable the message queue retry and delclare the retry limit configuration
+2. Enable the message queue retry and declare the retry limit configuration

 Let's imagine a scenario that the `erp_order_export` queue already exists in your project and to simplify the example the topic name, exchange name and queue name are the same: `erp_order_export`.